dmaone/CommonSense/README.md

 There are two exceptions to the above, but you know who you are, because I explicitly promised you.

 This is code-only repo, to keep it small.
-Instructions and pics are moved to [CSI](http://github.com/dmaone/CSI) repo to keep this repo nible.
+Instructions and pics are moved to [CSI](http://github.com/dmaone/CSI) repo to keep this repo nimble.